Feestig/ONORobot/docs/NMCT 3/arno.md

 ```

 ### asyncReadTweet()
-The function takes the tweetArrayToPlay and play's it correctly.
+The function takes the tweetArrayToPlay and plays it correctly.
 </br>
-It takes every peace of the array and checkes if it's an emoticon or a peace of text.
+It takes every peace of the array and checks if it's an emoticon or a peace of text.
 When it's text it has to wait until the text is played.
 After that it takes the next piece and so on.
 </br>
-It also checkes the if the autoloop is enabled so it can play the next tweet.
+It also checks the if the autoloop is enabled so it can play the next tweet.
 </br>
-This function has to be a new tread beceause of the "wait_for_sound" function
+This function has to be a new tread because of the "wait_for_sound" function
  ```
  def asyncReadTweet():
     time.sleep(0.05)